AbdesslamDjili/portfolio/README.md

-Thia repository holds my portfolio projects.
+This repository holds my portfolio projects.

 1-the first project is about analysing Covid-19 infections around the world using SQL.